Minthos/Sendario/techtree.md

 - Proximity mines

 ### Tech level 1 enables:
-- Everything can be upgraded to level 1 if their prerequisites are at level 1.
+- Everything can be upgraded to level 1 if their prerequisites and ingredients are at level 1.

+### Mineral refinery lv 1:
+- coilgun -> railgun (10 km/s)

 ### Hardware factory level 1 enables:
 - Defense drones (short range, fast and cheap)